-It wasn’t long ago, that I was googling a Medication Log Free Printable to use for my sick mother.
+This medication log free printable helps you keep track or schedule taking prescription, non-prescription medications, and vitamins.
+It wasn’t long ago, that I was googling a Printable Medication Chart to use for my sick mother.
 I needed something to help organize daily meds.
 Something simple to understand.

 Medication Log Free Printable

 My mom was diagnosed with lung cancer last April and lost her battle on Oct 20th (read more about that here).
 She wasn’t a candidate for treatment and she was able to manage pain with over-the-counter meds until she started Hospice in August.
 That’s when her pain required something more.

 My mom was on a couple of meds that needed to be taken 3x a day, 2x or just once.
 Because it’s legal here, she was also able to take the CBD Marijuana tincture and candies (cbd doesn’t make you high).
 It was a lot to keep track of and was overwhelming for everyone involved.